No matter what type of business your run, the most important cover you can take is to protect you against being sued.

 Giving Advice – Professional Indemnity Insurance

 What happens if you cause someone a financial loss instead of actually harming them or damaging their property?
-This is where Professional Indemnity (“PI”) helps by protecting you against someone suing for your advice – or for NOT advising them if you should have!
+This is where Professional Indemnity Insurance (“PI”) helps by protecting you against someone suing for your advice – or for NOT advising them if you should have!

 There are several variations on this cover – standard PI will protect most professional consultants, but may need custom extensions – e.g. protection for contractual liability if you’re taking responsibility for certain outcomes under a signed agreement for your particular advice.